saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#paymentsecureconfirm">PaymentSecureConfirm</a></td>
 <td>

-Confirms payment in a two-step process like 3D secure.
+Confirms payment in a two-step process like 3D secure

 </td>
 </tr>